Originally Published June 25, 2018

 The day I realized that hovering near my son wasn’t a choice, but a necessity was during one of our infamous Music Together classes.
-That class represents a strange time for me because, when started, we didn’t have an Autism diagnosis, but when we were finished, we did.
-I think of those musical hours as a transition period and, while it was probably a nice Saturday morning distraction for some of the parents, it was a major time period for our family and an introduction to how life was going to play out.
+That class represents a strange time for me because, when started, we didn’t have an autism diagnosis, but when we were finished, we did.
+I think of those musical hours as a transition period and, while it was probably a nice Saturday morning distraction for some of the parents, it was a major time period for my introduction to how life was going to play out.

 I wanted Lucas to enjoy the class just like the other children.
 I’d encourage him to play with the instruments or put the scarves back in the bag during clean-up.
 He usually showed little interest and would either lay on the floor with his hands nestled behind his head like the doodle of a sleeping stick man or else he’d try to run for the door.
 On those running days, I’d simply wrestle him back to our mat where, through giggles, he’d try to wiggle away for the rest of the hour.
 Most of the time, I was exhausted by the drive home.

 As I mentioned though, it was still early on and I was still figuring out what he was and wasn’t capable of.
 Like most parents, though, I wanted to give my child the benefit of the doubt as often as possible.
 The last thing I wanted was to stifle his independent spirit.
 So, one day as he started to crawl away from me before class began, I let him.